Danielhiversen/pymill/README.md

 Python3 library for Mill.
 Based on https://pastebin.com/53Nk0wJA and Postman capturing from the app.
-All requests are send unencrypted from the app :(

 Control Mill heaters and get measured temperatures.